TeseoLou/clancy-nook-walking-tours/README.md

 </div>

 #### Form Fields
-The contact form provides a simple and accessible way for users to ask questions or make inquiries.
-To improve usability and streamline interactions, several design choices enhance the user experience.
+The contact form provided a simple and accessible way for users to ask questions or make inquiries.
+To improve usability and streamline interactions, several design choices were implemented to enhance the user experience.

 - **Required Fields** prevent form submission unless all necessary details are provided, improving data accuracy.
 - **Error Handling** and **Validation** notify users of missing or incorrect entries, prompting them to make corrections before submitting.